OpenMS/pyopenms-docs/docs/source/getting_started.rst

 .. code-block:: python

-    # Calculates total ion chromatogram of an LC-MS/MS experiment
+    # Calculates total ion current of an LC-MS/MS experiment
     def calcTIC(exp, mslevel):
         tic = 0
         # Iterate through all spectra of the experiment